jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

   (a) a notice containing such particulars as will clearly inform the applicant of the substance of the grounds on which the Director-General proposes to refuse to register the applicant; and
   (b) a copy of any information on which the Director-General relies in proposing to refuse to register the applicant; and (c) a reasonable opportunity to make written submissions or be heard in respect of the matter.
-(2) Where the Director-General finally determines to refuse to register a person as an exporter, the Director-General must as soon as practicable notify the person, in writing, of
+(2) Where the Director-General finally determines to refuse to register a person as an exporter, the Director-General must as soon as practicable notify the person, in writing, of—
   (a) the decision; and
   (b) the reasons for the decision, and the facts or assumptions on which it is based.